Skip to main content

 Local Build and Deploy

-This discussion covers how to set up a local environment or a local Gobi testnet node to build a dApp (decentralized application) by providing the following:
+This section covers how to set up a local EON mainnet or Gobi testnet node.

-The easiest way to deploy a dApp is to use Docker.
+The easiest way to start your own EON node is to use Docker.
 The EON client will be running in a Dockerized container.
-See Node Client below.

 Node Client

-To start your node, run our Docker compose (a tool required to run our multi-container application) on your computer.
-Next, open a terminal and execute some simple commands.
+To start your node, run our Docker Compose on your computer.

 Set Up

-2. Install Docker, the Docker compose v2 (which is included as a plugin with apt install), bc (arbitrary precision calculator language) and jq (a command-line JSON processor), using the following commands:
+2. Install Docker.
+Use the instructions from the official Docker guide.
+Also install Docker Compose v2 (which is included as a plugin with apt install), bc (arbitrary precision calculator language) and jq (a command-line JSON processor), using the following commands.
+Update dependencies:

 sudo apt-get -y install bc jq pwgen